bladeacer/flexcyon/README.md

 ##### Snippets
 - [CSS Banners snippet by HandaArchitect](https://github.com/HandaArchitect/obsidian-banner-snippet)

-For plugins/snippets that are not styled yet, feel free to open a PR/FR on it.
+For plugins/snippets that are not styled yet, feel free to open a Pull Request/Feature Request/start a Discussion on it.

 #### Recommended snippets
 Here are some recommended snippets to add to your vault and use alongside Flexcyon: